NanomatchGmbH/nanoscope-docs/docs/source/user_guide/simulation_setup.rst

 .. note:: You can run the `GSPAnalysis` not only on pristine morphologies, but also on mixed systems.
 In this case, provide the `merged.spf` file from the Deposit module as input for `Forcefield`.

 .. note:: In the above setup, vacuum ESP charges from MolPrep are used to compute GSP.
 You can also compute GSP based on charges equilibrated for the full morphology.
 A tutorial on how to do this will be supplied shortly.

+..
+ToDo: Add setup for pc from QP.

 3. Save and submit the workflow
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^